yosr267/CustomerChurn/README.md

 - **Services:** `PhoneService`, `InternetService`, `OnlineSecurity`, `TechSupport`, etc.
 - **Target variable:** `Churn`

-> Note: No oversampling or SMOTE techniques were applied; the models were trained on the original dataset.

 ## Key Insights
 - Customers with **electronic check PaymentMethod** are more likely to churn.